PN107/Financial-Analyzer/README.md

 # Financial-Analyzer
 Overview

-The Smart Personal Finance Analyzer is a Python program designed to manage and analyze financial transactions.
-It provides functionalities to load, add, view, update, delete, analyze, save transactions, and generate reports.
+The Smart Personal Finance Analyzer is designed to manage and analyze financial transactions.

 Features